ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 Another important aspect of this 'pause' was that it enabled us to get stuck into the documentation.
 From early on, we realised the importance of working on the documentation continuously.
 This not only helped keep a record of what we had done, but also, helped focus our attention on where we were heading and what we needed to do.

 ## Sprint 4 : Add multiplayer functionality, video chat and build backend (05.04.21-12.04.21)
 ___

 This was the first sprint after pausing our sprints for two weeks.
 By this point we had completed a lot of the backlog items, and had made a lot of progress both with the system implementation and the documentation.
 The aim of this sprint was to make sure our application.
 Having obtained feedback from users regarding the start page in the previous sprint, and created UI wireframe and obtain user feedback from a questionnaire regarding UI wireframe, we wanted to add multiplayer functionality and video chat.
 These features were essential for our product, since having identified [a gap in the market](#https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md#a-gap-in-the-market) in the background section we knew that video chat with multiplayer mode were lacking in existing gaming platforms for older people.

+Another major aim for this sprint was to implement basic features such user login, signup, logout, get user information, get friendlist, and add friend.
+And to test on it.

 ### Key points

    * Implement multiplayer functionality for connect four.
    * Research and add video chat to the games.
-   * Build database and add relevant documentation
+   * Build backend (build mongodb models with mongoose).
-   * Build API
+   * Build API using express framework and nodejs.
+   * Implement basic features such as login, signup, logout, etc.

 ### Key implementations from previous sprint